This is a three part series

 In addition, companies shifting to Agile and DevOps approaches from the old traditional approaches will need to spend expansively.
 Finally, if the testers are not well trained, they shall not be able to decide the right tools or use them wisely, thus adding further cost to the company.

 Lack of skills can lead to a big hole in the testing budget of the testing companies.
 Emerging technologies like IoT will need new skill-sets, and this may require changing the current workforce or extensive training, both of which implies higher costs.

-In a nutshell, with the adoption of IoT-platform, and device fragmentation will increase the testing complexities in multifold.
+In a nutshell, the adoption of IoT-platform and device fragmentation will increase the software QA testing complexities in multifold.
 Let’s make an attempt to highlight the major problem areas:

 - Security will be a big challenge and despite the need for longer test runs, the speed to market will remain a priority, posing a tradeoff.

 - Companies will be compelled to adopt Agile and DevOps and manual testers will not be able to survive without updating their skills.